SteppoFF/iota.keccak.js/README.md

 **There are not many input checks!
 Please be aware of this fact while using this module!**

 This node.js module provides a replacement for most of the kerl, curl and net functions from the iota.lib.js.
-It can be used to build high performance node-js spammers but is also capable of signing inputs on value bundles.
+It can be used to build high performance node-js spammers but is also capable of signing inputs for value bundles.
 All the files in the helper folder I took from the official [iota.lib.js](https://github.com/iotaledger/iota.lib.js) and optimized them for my needs.
-Using a smart implementation and remote PoW, this script is easily capable of performing 100 TPS - IRI is the bottleneck here.
+Using a smart implementation and remote PoW, this script is easily capable of performing > 100 TPS - IRI is the bottleneck here.

 Provided functions - check source code for options:
 - getAddressFromSeedKeccak(seed,offset,count,options) - kerl function to create addresses